Community Children's Doctors

 We sometimes receive inappropriate referrals for the following conditions:

-- dyslexia - this is assessed by educational professionals
+- 'dyslexia' and specific learning difficulties - this is assessed by educational professionals

-- obesity – Community Paediatrics are not commissioned to provide this service but patients can get helpful advice on our Trust’s Keeping Healthy pages
+- Obesity and growth problems – Community Paediatrics are not commissioned to provide this service but patients can get helpful advice on our Trust’s Keeping Healthy pages

-- constipation - our Trust runs a children's constipation service
+- Constipation - our Trust runs a Nurse-led children's constipation service